 Granted, these busy summer months have likely kept some Laguna restaurateurs from participating in Burger Week.
 In the spirit of all things burgers, however, I figured I’d roll out my personal “Best of Laguna Beach” favorites so that we can all enjoy this great American past time.
 (And yes, Sapphire’s Wagyu definitely made my list.)

 I find that my readers are extremely opinionated about burgers, tacos and soup in this town, so please permit me a few caveats before I begin this slippery slope of a review:

 - I wasn’t able to try every hamburger in town.
-In fact, I mention three at the end of this article that came recommended by readers, but there just wasn’t enough time to digest eight burgers this week.
+In fact, I mention three at the end of this article that came recommended by readers, but there just wasn’t enough time to digest more than 10 burgers this week.

-- The burgers in this column are considered gourmet burgers from dining establishments that are more well known for foodie fare above the humble burger.
+- The burgers in this column are considered gourmet burgers from dining establishments that are more well known for foodie fare.

-- The list below is ranked alphabetically, period.
+- I’m telling you my absolute favorite first.
+Then, the list is ranked alphabetically, period.

 Even as Laguna Beach sports a number of great burger-centric restaurants, the chefs at our finer dining restaurants bow to the burger, too.